 Filippov, A.; Tarabukina, E.; Simonova, M.; Kirila, T.; Fundueanu, G.; Harabagiu, V.; Constantin, M.; Popescu, I. Synthesis and Investigation of Double Stimuli-Responsive Behavior of N-Isopropylacrylamide and Maleic Acid Copolymer in Solutions.
 J. Macromol.
 Sci.
 Part B Phys.
 2015, 54 (9), 1105-1121.

 Harmful if swallowed.
-Causes skin irritation.
-Causes serious eye irritation.
+Harmful in contact with skin.
+Causes severe skin burns and eye damage.
 May cause an allergic skin reaction.
 May cause respiratory irritation.